wmeints/mlops-tools/README.md

 1. Use before build and avoid buy.
 We value openness, and community interaction.
 2. Python-only, we know there are many other options, but this is what we use at Aigency.
 3. Tools must integrate with commonly used GIT implementations and commonly used CI/CD tools.
-4. We use cloud-native tools like containers and kubernetes, because we have customers with different platforms.
+4. We use containers and kubernetes, because we have customers with different platforms.

 ### Scope